swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

-In the above example, `Vehicle` and all of its methods and properties
+In the above example, all methods and properties in `Vehicle`
 are isolated to the main actor.
-The `Train` subclass infers its isolation
+The `Train` class inherits all
+methods, properties, and global actor isolation from the `Vehicle`
-from the superclass, so the overridden `makeNoise` method is also isolated
+superclass, so Swift infers main-actor isolation for the `makeNoise`
-to the main actor.
+override.

-Global actor isolation is also inferred from individual overridden
+Swift also infers global-actor isolation from individual overridden
 methods.
 For example, the following code isolates one method of the
 `Vehicle` class to the main actor instead of the entire class: